buqeye/LearningFromData/_sources/content/Basics/lecture_03.md

     :::

+:::{note}
-:::{admonition}Something to come back to: Frequentist point estimates
+Something to come back to: Frequentist point estimates
 :::

 Maximum-likelihood means: what value of $p_h$ maximizes the likelihood (notation: $\mathcal{L}$ is often used for the likelihood)